 Overview of the Genetic Information Nondiscrimination Act (GINA) of 2008, The Affordable Care Act of 2010 and other legal protections against genetic discrimination by employers, issuers of health insurance, and others

-The National Coalition for Health Professional Education in Genetics (NCHPEG) was established in 1006 as an "organization of organizations" committed to a national effort to promote health professional education and access to information about advances in human genetics.
+October 21, 2013 Press Release: The Jackson Laboratory and National Coalition of Health Professional Education in Genetics Move to Expand Healthcare Provider Education.
+The National Coalition for Health Professional Education in Genetics (NCHPEG) was established in 1996 as an "organization of organizations" committed to a national effort to promote health professional education and access to information about advances in human genetics.
 NCHPEG's website, since 2013, has continued under the leadership of The Jackson Laboratory of Bar Harbor, Maine, which is a nonprofit genetics research institution with a deep commitment to genetics and genomics education.

 National Center for Biotechnology Information (NCBI) Resources